Can Nutritional Counselling Help with Binge Eating Disorder?

 For Anna, the urge to binge was closely linked to her perception of things feeling out of control including her changing body and the demands of work.
 Accumulated pressures had depleted her nervous system, and the evening binges were, in part, the body's way of seeking relief from a sustained state of stress and exhaustion.

 We gradually worked on Anna’s broader self-care.
-And ACT-informed behaviour change work helped her develop capacity to tolerate discomfort and make different choices in response to stress.
-ACT (Acceptance and Commitment Therapy) has a strong evidence base for binge eating disorder.
-One of its strengths is how it can help people develop the capacity to experience difficult emotions, thoughts and urges without automatically turning to food.
+And ACT-informed behaviour change work helped her develop her capacity to tolerate discomfort and make different choices in response to stress.
+ACT (Acceptance and Commitment Therapy) has a strong evidence base for binge eating disorder, and one of its strengths is how it can help people develop the capacity to experience difficult emotions, thoughts and urges without automatically turning to food.
 Rather than challenging or restructuring food-related thoughts, it develops the ability to hold them without being governed by them.

 Anna's story

 One of the things Anna said towards the end of our work together was that she had stopped thinking of herself as someone with a problem with food.
-Not because the pattern had vanished entirely - there were still difficult weeks - but because she had developed enough understanding of what drove it, and enough tools to respond differently, that it no longer defined her in the way it once had.
+This wasn’t because the pattern had vanished entirely - there were still difficult weeks - but because she had developed enough understanding of what drove it and enough tools to respond differently, that it no longer defined her in the way it once had.

 BODY RESPECT

-We also worked on the beliefs Anna held about her changing body, many of which had been absorbed from diet culture messaging about managing the body during this stage of life, and were driving the restriction in the first place.
+We also explored the beliefs Anna held about her changing body, many of which had been absorbed from diet culture messaging about managing the body during this stage of life, and were driving the restriction in the first place.

-This work drew on both Intuitive Eating principles around body respect and ACT-informed behaviour change work around defusion from self-critical thoughts - developing the capacity to notice those thoughts without being entirely governed by them, and how to nurture a more compassionate relationship with the body.
+This work drew on both Intuitive Eating principles around body respect and ACT-informed behaviour change work around defusion from self-critical thoughts - developing the capacity to notice those thoughts without being entirely governed by them - and how to nurture a more compassionate, accepting relationship with the body.

 NUTRITION INTUITION